1943 VMI Keydets football team

 The 1943 VMI Keydets football team was an American football team that represented the Virginia Military Institute (VMI) during the 1943 college football season as a member of the Southern Conference.
 In their seventh year under head coach Pooley Hubert, the team compiled an overall record of 2–6.

+In the final Litkenhous Ratings, VMI ranked 180th among the nation's college and service teams with a rating of 44.5.